Updated August 24, 2023

 But don’t fret.
 We’re here to help you navigate the airfare jungle – think of us like Bear Grylls without the predetermined scenarios.

-Misspelled your name on the booking?
-That’ll be £160 to change it, please (with Ryanair at the airport).
-Forgot to add that extra bag on?
+Booked for June instead of July?
+That’ll be £45 each way to change it, please (with Ryanair online).
+Forgot to add that extra bag?
 Well, that’s going to cost you, too.

 With some airlines, if you check in online and don’t bring your printed boarding pass with you, a fee could be waiting for you at the airport.

 Mainly a trick of low-cost providers, this dastardly fee goes well beyond the price of ink and paper.
-Ryanair, for example, charge £25pp to reissue your boarding card at the airport.
-Family of four and forget the lot?
+Ryanair, for example, charges £20pp to reissue your boarding card at the airport.
+Family of five and forget the lot?
 That could be £100 before you’ve had your first sangria.

 The best way to dodge this pricey bullet is to check the policy with your airline and, if you need to, print all boarding passes off early and put them safely with your passports.

-It’s usually a feature of low-cost carriers and can be avoided easily enough by checking-in online.
-To ensure you don’t forget, set yourself a reminder as to when the online check-in window opens for your airline.
+It’s usually a feature of low-cost carriers and can be avoided easily enough by checking in online.
+Your airline will usually remind you when check-in opens but to ensure you don’t forget, set your own reminder as to when the online check-in window opens.

 Once you’ve signed on the dotted line, your airline will selflessly take it upon themselves to solve every other holiday issue they think you have.